 Congress–Bundestag Youth Exchange (CBYX)

-The Congress–Bundestag Youth Exchange Program (CBYX) offers American students a fully-funded academic year in Germany.
+The Congress–Bundestag Youth Exchange Program (CBYX) offers American students a scholarship for an academic year in Germany.
 Participating students develop critical intercultural skills while learning what it is like to live and attend school in Germany.

 English Access Microscholarship Program